 A highlight of the service was when people in the congregation, both members of SSUC and friends present, came forward to sign the framing matt of our revised Vision and Mission Statement, adopted on October 26th by the congregation.

-As individuals did this, they also placed hands of blessing on a prayer shawl which was then presented to Michael with thanks.
+As individuals did this, they also placed hands of blessing on a prayer on a prayer shawl which was then presented to Michael with thanks.

 A certificate of Recommitment was presented to the congregation by Judy Amsbury, Affirm United/S’affirmer Ensemble.